pex-x/Unix2080Work/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/rukhat/Multi-Server-LAMP-Stack-Automation/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/rukhat/Multi-Server-LAMP-Stack-Automation/blob/main/LICENSE) file for details

-# Some Details about the Protocols and Scripts Are Below

-# LDAP and PAM Authentication Server

-## Overview
-This section of the project will demonstrate the setup and configuration of an LDAP server, as well as PAM (Pluggable Authentication Module).
-The server is capable of managing users/groups, implementing lockout policies, time-based access restrictions, and logging of authentication attempts.

-## Setup Instructions

 ### Prerequisites
 - A Digital Ocean container running Ubuntu 22.04 or any other distro.